Real-Time Flow Reports for California Rivers

 (Advanced / Class V):

 Cherry Creek is the upper stretch of the Tuolumne River and considered by many experienced rafters to be the most difficult commercial rafting trip in the U.S. In most years, the water flows are too high in spring and early summer.
 Flows between 1300 and 2000 CFS are considered ideal for this ultimate whitewater challenge.
+In 2024, Normal rafting flows began in early July and lasted through Labor Day on September 2.
+After Labor Day water releases from upstream reservoirs became too low for Class V rafting.
+The river will become runnable again in 2025.

 Real-Time Flows for Cherry Creek